Andres-G-Gomez/andres-g-gomez.github.io/_pages/about.md

 I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.
 I will soon be writing articles outlining resources I found helpful in my journey of learning machine/deep learning.
 They will likely appear on this site.

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->
-This site, as of 12/21/2023, is currently under construction.
-It should be mostly completed by 12/25/2023.